jcarn760/veterans-health/README.md

 We will be using Javascript for our React Frontend

+# To start up APP (Follow instructions here)

+- CD frontend
+- npm install
+- amplify init > dev > profiles > select your profile -- look up documentation on how to setup an amplify dev environment on your machine
+- npm start

 ## Material UI
 using material UI for front end component building https://mui.com/material-ui/getting-started/